Gainesville Bicycle Accident Attorney

 Bicyclists are uniquely vulnerable on the road, and when a driver flees the scene, cyclists need to act fast to protect themselves.
-If you’re involved in an accident where the driver flees the scene, do your best to capture the license plate number and description of the vehicle that hit you.
+If you’re involved in an accident where the driver hit you and flees the scene, do your best to capture the license plate number and description of the vehicle that hit you.
 If you didn’t catch it, immediately talk with those in the area to see if anyone else did.

 In some hit-and-run crashes, the responsible driver may never be found.
 Even if you are in this situation, you may still have an avenue for recovery under Florida law.
 If you have auto insurance that includes uninsured motorist (UM) coverage, you may be entitled to benefits under that policy – even though you weren’t driving your car at the time.
-Our Florida bicycle accident lawyers are prepared to pursue every option for your recovery.
+Our Florida personal injury lawyers are prepared to pursue every option for your recovery.

 Tips for Protecting Your Rights After a Florida Bike Accident

 Protect yourself, your rights, and your claim by following the tips below:

 - Contact emergency medical services and get the care you need.
 Bike accidents can lead to severe injuries, and it’s critical to get care as fast as you can.
 In some cases, prompt medical care can mean the difference between a quick recovery and a lasting injury.

 - Even if you feel okay after an accident, it’s still important to get a full medical evaluation.
 Injuries such as brain damage, internal injuries, and many others may only show up after time has passed.
 A comprehensive medical assessment will protect your health, and your claim, by identifying and documenting your injuries.

 - Collect the driver’s contact and insurance policy information.
 After an accident, the responsible party’s insurance may be an important source of compensation.